webrecorder/browsertrix/frontend/docs/docs/user-guide/workflow-setup.md

 ### Crawler Release Channel

-Sets the release channel of [Browsertrix Crawler](https://github.com/webrecorder/browsertrix-crawler) to be used for this crawl.
-Crawls started by this workflow will use the latest crawler version from the selected release channel.
-Generally "Default" will be the most stable, however others may have newer features (or bugs)!
+!!!
+Info "This setting will be shown if the organization supports multiple release channels."

-This setting will only be shown if multiple different release channels are available for use.
+Sets the release channel of [Browsertrix Crawler](https://github.com/webrecorder/browsertrix-crawler).
+Crawls of this workflow will use the latest crawler version from the selected release channel.
+Generally reserved for advanced use cases, such as enabling experimental features that may not have been fully tested yet.

 ### Block Ads by Domain